themagicalmammal/wikibot/README.md

 * **[License](https://github.com/themagicalmammal/Wikibot#license)**

 ## Bio
 When I made this bot there existed no bot which did more than outputting the definition of a word.
 Wikipedia has a lot more set of functions that were not provided by any of the existing bots.
-So, this bot was made with the sole purpose of showing other functions that Wiki provided. <br />
+So, this bot was made with the sole purpose of showing other functions that Wiki can provide. <br />
 <p align="center">
 <a href="https://telegram.me/pro_wikibot"><img src="https://github.com/themagicalmammal/WikiBot/blob/master/References/info.png"/></a>
 </p>